postmalloc/pinrecall/README.md

 Paste the token into the prompt on the new tab, and you're done!
 The first time you login, it may take a few seconds to fetch the bookmarks and store them locally.
 Subsequent loads should be instant.

+# Privacy
+All data is cached locally and resides inside your browser.
+There are no network calls except for fetching the bookmarks from Pinboard API.